 A Midsummer Night's Dream deserves special mention for Puck's ending speech, which can be condensed into "We're sorry if you didn't like the play," and, essentially, a Shakespearean version of the MST3K Mantra.

-It also deserves a secondary mention for the continuous breaking of the fourth (fifth?) wall in the Pyramus and Thisbe second.
+It also deserves a secondary mention for the continuous breaking of the fourth (fifth?) wall in the Pyramus and Thisbe sequence.
 Frequently the action stops so Bottom can reply to the characters watching the play.
 Plus the prologues.
 Oh, the prologues.

 And of course in Henry V where the opening monologue is an extended apologia for not showing the tremendous battles that are going on in-between the play's scenes.
 Made doubly strange because it was retained in both the Olivier and Branaugh films of the play, where they do show the battles.